 One of the most common mental hardships after a fire is PTSD.
 Symptoms of post-traumatic stress disorder (PTSD) include:

 Disfigurement and scarring can leave many people with limited mobility or with an inability to be as effective as they once were in their occupations.
-Fire injuries that require you to take time off work for treatment and recovery can have a great impact on the trajectory of your career even if a full recovery is possible.
+Fire injuries that require you to take time off work for treatment and recovery can greatly impact your career trajectory even if a full recovery is possible.

 Disability